cmtt/publicsuffixlist/README.md

 var invalidDomain = psl.validate('domain.yz'); // false
 ```

+## Manual installation

+For development purposes, you can also clone this repository.
+Then, you'll
+need to install all dependencies via ```npm install```.

+After a manual installation, it is necessary to run the download_list.js script
+in the root folder in order to download a current version of the list.

 ## Tests

 Tests are included in the test/ directory.
 In order to run these, you will need